taneesha1/Deep-learning-model-for-animal-classification/README.md

 1. Open the notebook in Jupyter or Google Colab
 2. Make sure you have the necessary libraries: tensorflow numpy matplotlib

+## Planned Improvements

+This project will be improved further to better handle **overfitting** and increase the model's **generalization performance**.
+The following enhancements are planned:

+- **Applying data augmentation**
+  Introduce random transformations such as flipping, rotation, and zooming to increase dataset variability.

+- **Introducing early stopping and learning rate scheduling**
+  Halt training when validation loss stops improving, and dynamically adjust the learning rate for stability.

+- **Experimenting with dropout rates**
+  Fine-tune dropout layers to reduce reliance on specific neurons and improve regularization.

+- **Exploring transfer learning with pretrained CNN models**
+  Use powerful architectures like **ResNet**, **MobileNet**, or **EfficientNet** for improved feature extraction on limited data.